 Argonne National Laboratory Assistant Chemical Engineer in Lemont, Illinois

-General knowledge of the principles of chemistry, chemical engineering, and chemical technology.
+Knowledge of general principles of chemistry, chemical engineering and chemical technology is required.

 Ability to model Argonne’s Core Values: Impact, Safety, Respect, Integrity, and Teamwork.